 Before every Arsenal fixture, we’ll bring you a Scouting Report on the Gunners’ next opponents.

-Arsène Wenger's side face West Bromwich Albion in the Premier League on Saturday, so to find out more we asked tactical expert Michael Cox and local journalist Steve Madeley for their views.
+Arsène Wenger's side travel to West Brom for their Premier League on Saturday.
+To find out more, we asked tactical expert Michael Cox.